 The graphical elements of the multi-dimensional display include X, Y, and Z (the Cartesian coordinates), color, and the length and diameter of the data "point" we called the bloboid.
 If the length of the bloboid is greater than its diameter, it resembles a fat cigar.
 As the diameter parameter begins to grow larger than the length parameter, it transitions through a spheriod shape, coming to look like an M&M candy or "frisbee".

 Through keyboard controls, the user can fly through the data set, view and analyze it from any perspective.
 Subtle trends and patterns not detected by normal statistical analysis can be readily observed in the animated graphical display.
 Goal states can be dropped into this geometric data space and bo compared to actual measurements to support (in this application) fabrication decisions.
 Queries can be applied to the database with their results displayed in tabular as well as graphical forms.

 MVA Pro has many other capabilities, including an automated normalization function for dealing with non-numeric (categorical) data features.
-When needed additional dimensions can be integrated into the graphical display by replacing the blobloid with a toriod.
-This gives the user the capability to match additional features to the major and minor radii of the toriod, three more features can control the orientation of the toriod.
-Finally, in extreme cases the toriod can be made to spin and rotate to represent even more features.
+When needed additional dimensions can be integrated into the graphical display by replacing the blobloid with a toroid.
+This gives the user the capability to match additional features to the major and minor radii of the toroid, three more features can control the orientation of the toroid.
+Finally, in extreme cases the toroid can be made to spin and rotate to represent even more features.
 MVA Pro can provide a deeper intuitive understanding of complex data than can be obtained by conventional analytic methods.